This post is in partnership with Travel Mindset and Ski Canada

-We love spending time on both mountains.
+We love spending time on both mountains over a weekend at one of the great hotels in Whistler.
 Guests aren’t limited to enjoying just one mountain on a good powder day, or even a regular day, if the mood strikes.
 Lift passes include access to both Whistler and Blackcomb mountains, as well as the PEAK 2 PEAK Gondola that operates between the two.

 The scenic 11-minute PEAK 2 PEAK gondola rides high above Fitzsimmons Creek, allowing guests the chance to mix up terrain and stay high on the hills longer.
 Basically, you’re using the P2P to ‘move’ mountains.
 It’s a fantastic way to cover more terrain, especially if you have limited time on the slopes.
 Whether you choose to board the special see-through, glass-bottom gondola cabin is up to you.